 Our argument is now closed.
 I object to the doctrine which limits baptism to immersion, because the original word rendered baptism has different significations, and therefore cannot be made to have only one meaning.
 I object, because the baptism of the Spirit, of which water baptism is but an emblem, is represented under various forms, almost every form indeed but immersion.
 I object, because whilst no precept, or example, or allusion restricts the ordinance to any one mode, there are several which bespeak any other mode sooner than that of immersion.
-I object, because it has a tendency to make us attach more importance to outward forms and divine.\ I object, because it presents
+I object, because it has a tendency to make us attach more importance to outward forms and ceremonies than to things more spiritual and divine.
+I object, because it presents